AutoUpdatingBSoD/LinkCheckNGrab/README.md

-- 09/29/2018
+- 01/17/2021
-- Automated Dead Redirect Checker
+- Automated Web Server Therapy Session
+- WebServerTherapy.sh
-- LinkCheckNGrab.sh
+- Formerly LinkCheckNGrab
+- NOTE: Progress Starts Tomorroe

 ---
 <h1 align="center">ABOUT</h1>

 ---

-- This program is designed to compare URLs expected from redirects
- (Destination URL) with the URLs that result from running the link to be
- redirected (Source URL).

-- The program writes out the results as a CSV file.
-Three columns get written: the Source URL, the Destination URL, and the result.

-- The program is fed a file containing redirects in a loop until it reaches
+- The program is fed links from a text file in a loop until it reaches
   the end of the file.

-- The program has 4 versions:
+- The program will be able to do three things:
-    - LinkCheckNGrab: For retrieving internal redirect links without regex.
-    - LinkCheckNGrabWRegex: For retrieving internal redirect links with
-      regex.
-    - LinkCheckNGrabWRegex: For retrieving external redirect links without
-      regex.
-    - ExternalLinkCheckNGrabWRegex: For retrieving external redirect links
-      with regex.
+	- Check for dead redirects - Already possible
+	- Check for duplicate imported files
+	- Check for outdated libraries
+	-
 ---
 <h1 align="center">PREREQUISITES</h1>